Storm Drainage System

 - Apply pesticides and fertilizers several days before rain is forecast; if applied right before a rain, most of it will just wash off and end up in a storm drain.
 Also consider reducing the number of applications.
 See Tips on Keeping Your Lawn Green and the Chesapeake Bay Clean (PDF) for further helpful information.

 - Never dump pet waste, used motor oil, paint, chemicals or other substances into a storm drain.
-Information about proper disposal of household hazardous waste is available from the Division of Solid Waste Disposal & Resource Recovery at 703-324-5230, TTY 711.
+Information about proper disposal of household hazardous waste is available from the Solid Waste Management Program at 703-324-5230, TTY 711.